- Fantastic Team

 But first: Can you catch coronavirus through your bathroom plumbing?

-With more than 3 Million confirmed infected people around the world, the pandemic curve of the novel coronavirus is skyrocketing.
+With Millions confirmed infected people around the world, the pandemic curve of the novel coronavirus is skyrocketing.
 And nobody is immune to the virus.
 What’s worse, the world still has limited information on how COVID-19 spreads.
 What worries us today is the increased doubts that the COVID-19 virus might be present in the faecal matter and that infectious particles might travel through the buildings’ pipes.

 Should you believe this?
 This is what the Center for Disease Control stands behind: